nhs-analystx/data-viz/community.md

 <h2>Communities of Practice</h2>

 We are keen to support new communities in development of existing networks.
-Please get in touch if you would like support the development of the Process Mining Centre of Excellence.
+Please get in touch if you would like support the development of the Data Viz for Health and Care
 – email [england.analystX@nhs.net](mailto:england.analystx@nhs.net) for more information.